rdeioris/MathVM/README.md

 The two symbols (x and y), can be local variable or globals (more on this below) and, in the case of x, it can be a constant.

-There is a very important difference between ''local'' and ''globals'': MathVM is thread safe (so you can evaluaate the same expressions in parallel with different data) but while accessing local variables is lock-free (each thread works on a different copy of them), global variables are shared between parallel evaluations, so a read-write lock is required.
+There is a very important difference between '''local''' and '''globals''': MathVM is thread safe (so you can evaluaate the same expressions in parallel with different data) but while accessing local variables is lock-free (each thread works on a different copy of them), global variables are shared between parallel evaluations, so a read-write lock is required.
 Constants are global and lock-free (but obviously you cannot change them)